 Register now for a unique funder convening on September 6, 2018 from 2pm to 5pm ET at the 2018 Prosperity Summit at the Gaylord National Resort and Convention Center.
-This meeting, co-hosted by the EITC Funders Network, the Asset Funders Network (AFN), Closing the Women’s Wealth Gap Initiative, Grantmakers Concerned with Immigrants and Refugees (GCIR), Grantmakers Income Security Taskforce (GIST), and the Philanthropic Initiative for Racial Equity (PRE), is free of charge and open to foundation representatives and philanthropic advisors only.
+This meeting is co-hosted by the EITC Funders Network, the Asset Funders Network (AFN), Closing the Women’s Wealth Gap Initiative, Grantmakers Concerned with Immigrants and Refugees (GCIR), Grantmakers Income Security Taskforce (GIST), and the Philanthropic Initiative for Racial Equity (PRE).

 - Taifa Smith Butler, Executive Director, Georgia Budget and Policy Institute

 - Judy Darnell, Vice President of Public Policy, United Ways of California

 - Brett Grant, Director of Research and Policy, Voices for Racial Justice

 - Darrick Hamilton, Professor of Economic and Urban Policy, New School for Social Research

 - Amy Matsui, Senior Counsel and Director of Income Security, National Women’s Law Center

 - Jackie Vimo, Economic Justice Policy Analyst, National Immigration Law Center